SAP-archive/Fiori-for-iOS-Roadshow-2019/README.md

 ### Material organization

-The References and Prerequisites files are located in the root of the repository and the sample backends including the CSDL files are in the Backends folder.
-The Xcode Playgrounds skeleton project you can find in the OData folder.
+The References and Prerequisites files are located in the root of the repository.
+The sample backend binary and source files you can find in the Release tab of this repository.

+Part of the workshop will be setting up your development infrastructure.
+To do so, you will follow guides which are ordered like the following:

+- Setup
+- ChangeBackend (optional)
+- Generate your basic Travel Expense app

+The [OData Reference Guide](ODataReferenceGuide.md) will provide helpful examples on how to construct backend queries inside your app code.
+Those samples are tailored to fit the Travel Expense backend.

 ### Feedback

 Feel free to leave us feedback or bugs as an Issue on GitHub.
-Also talk to us after the workshop with us.
+Also talk to us after the workshop if there are any further questions.
 Thank you.

 ## Requirements